 Chapter 16Gallagher does a good to call marriage a commitment.
 But I think in giving a one-facet description, he misses out.
 He says love is a choice, a commitment.
 But I think he could more fully develop the other aspects, such as covenant, emotion and thought.
 Love is too complex a concept to be explained in only one area.

 Gallagher does a good job shooting down false social and media constructs, but at some points he seems to be slightly incoherent.

-Gallagher then (probably unwittingly) gives the same car and speed analogy on addiction and the brain as Dr. Michael Lyles gave about all addiction in a speech for PSYC306 class at Liberty University.
+Gallagher then (probably unwittingly) gives the same car and speed analogy on addiction and the brain as Dr. Michael Lyles gave about all addiction in a speech for [redacted] class at [redacted] University.
 As well, the way Gallagher describes this concept, it would dovetail very well with Dr. Mark Laaser's recommended 90 day dopamine reset for married sex addicts.